suit-wg/suit-report/draft-ietf-suit-report.md

 ({{Section 8.4.3 of I-D.ietf-suit-manifest}}) that is provided in the manifest.
 The digest is the digest of the manifest, exactly as reported in SUIT_Authentication, element 0 ({{Section 8.3 of I-D.ietf-suit-manifest}}).

+A recipient of a SUIT\_Report cannot be assumed to already possess the SUIT\_Manifest needed to interpret it.
+SUIT\_Records identify locations in a manifest and contain Component Indices, so they are meaningful only when the matching manifest can be obtained and validated using suit-report-manifest-uri and suit-report-manifest-digest.
+In contrast, system-property-claims contain a SUIT\_Component\_Identifier rather than only a Component Index.
+A recipient MAY process system-property-claims without first obtaining the matching SUIT\_Manifest, but MUST NOT use SUIT\_Records for manifest reconstruction unless the matching SUIT\_Manifest is available.

 NOTE: The digest is used
 in preference to other identifiers in the manifest because it allows